rcrowder/EncodingSpecificityPrinciple/Theory.md

 ### Encoding for the Thalamocortical pathways

 Before reaching the ventral division of the medial geniculate body of the thalamus (MGB), a variety of information processing needs to take place.
 A [sparse distributed representation](https://www.youtube.com/watch?v=LbZtc_zWBS4) ([SDR](https://github.com/numenta/nupic/wiki/Sparse-Distributed-Representations)), an array containing distributed bit encoded semantic meanings, is required to be sent into the Thalamocortical highways.
-Our highways will be built using NuPIC.
+Our highways (beltways?) will be built using NuPIC.

 http://en.wikipedia.org/wiki/Neuronal_encoding_of_sound